29- Moment redistribution for Continuous steel beams.

 Let us have a look at the shapes W-shapes, M shapes, S-shapes, Hp-shapes, and c-shapes, L-SHAPES, wt-shapes, HSS-shapes, and pipe-shapes, and the ASTM designation, the values of both Fy and Fult for each of these shapes.
 For instance, for a wide flanged beam, Fy=50-65 ksi is based on the steel of A992, and for hollow structural sections, it is rectangular, Fy=46 ksi.

-This is a brief revision of the values of Fy and Fult for the different types of ASTM.
+This is a brief revision of the values of Fy and Fult for the different ASTM types.

 Different steel shapes with their Fy and fult values.

-The following image shows the continuous beams’ shear and moment values with three equal spans under a uniformly distributed load.
+The following image shows the shear and moment values of the continuous beams with three equal spans under a uniformly distributed load.

 Values of shear and moment for continuous beams with multiple spans.

-We can refer to Table 3- 22c for different types of continuous spans, from 2 to 7 spans, and the corresponding values of shear and moment under distributed load.
+We can refer to Table 3-22c for different types of continuous spans, from 2 to 7 spans, and the corresponding shear and moment values under a distributed load.

-Shear and moment value for continuos beam from 2 to 7 span under Ul.
+Shear and moment value for continuous beam from 2 to 7 span under Ul.

-The code requirements for the redistribution of moment.
+The code requirements for the redistribution of moments.

-The AISC code permits utilizing this moment by redistributing it.
+The AISC code permits utilising this moment by redistributing it.
 Chapter B of the specification shows this procedure under clause B3.3.
 Please refer to the following slide images for more details.

-The structural analysis for the applicable load combination shall determine the required strength of the structural members and connections based on section B2.
+The structural analysis for the applicable load combination shall determine the required strength of the structural members and connections, in accordance with section B2.

-As we will see later, we can deduct 10% of the negative moment’s value and add this value to the positive moment based on the position of the maximum moment value.
+As we will see later, we can deduct 10% from the negative moment and add it to the positive moment, depending on the position of the maximum moment.
 The required yield stress is not to exceed 65 ksi.

 The 0.90 rule for the redistribution for negative moment.

-The clause shows that the steel section of the beam must be compact, following the requirement of section B4.
+The clause states that the steel section of the beam must be compact, in accordance with the requirements of section B4.
 Please refer to the following slide image for unstiffened and stiffened sections for lambda p values.

-The following slides show the data of clause F13-5 for the requirement of lm , the distance between bracings to allow for moment redistribution.
+The following slides show the data for clause F13-5 of the Lm requirement, which specifies the distance between bracings to allow for moment redistribution.

 Clause F13-5 for Lm between bracing and the related equation.

 The AISC has stated that the length between bracing should not exceed lm to allow redistribution.
-Most of the solved problems consider that the beam has continuous bracing.
-In the Appendix for plastic analysis and design, Professor Segui discusses the formula F13-8 by introducing a solved problem A-2.
+Most solved problems assume the beam has continuous bracing.
+In the Appendix on plastic analysis and design, Professor Segui discusses the F13-8 formula by presenting a solved problem (A-2).

 The next slide shows the details of the equation of clause F13-8 for the Lm value.